How Do I Shut Off the Water to My House: Step-by-Step Guide

 Common Locations in Different Home Types

-- In basements, it's often near the foundation wall.
+- In basements, it's often near the foundation wall where the main water line enters.

 - In homes with crawl spaces, it might be located near the front of the house.